jnozzi/cocoadev.com/markdown/BindingAModelValue.md

 ----
 Execute this statement:

-General/[MenuController bind:@"General/MenuTitles" toObject:yourArrayController withKeyPath:@"arrangedObjects.Name" options:nil];
+[MenuController bind:@"MenuTitles" toObject:yourArrayController withKeyPath:@"arrangedObjects.Name" options:nil];

-Then it should invoke setMenuTitles: on General/MenuController.
-For completeness, you may also wish to implement this class method in your General/MenuController:
+Then it should invoke setMenuTitles: on MenuController.
+For completeness, you may also wish to implement this class method in your MenuController:

 + (void)initialize
 {
-   [self exposeBinding:@"General/MenuTitles"];
+   [self exposeBinding:@"MenuTitles"];
 }